Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    Executing step: Check health of Ceph cluster and freeze state.
    ```

+   If the process continues to report errors due to `Failed to stop containers`, iterate on the above step.
+Each interation should reduce the number of containers running.
+If necessary, containers can be manually stopped using `crictl stop CONTAINER`.
+If containers are stopped manually, re-run the above procedure to complete any final steps in the process.

-8. Shut down and power off all management NCNs except ncn-m001.
+5. Shut down and power off all management NCNs except ncn-m001.

    ```bash
    ncn-m001# sat bootsys shutdown --stage ncn-power